OUG-Toronto/workshops/README.md

 . ~/.profile
 ```

+## Start the Workshop

+This is where we will start the lab/workshop from.

 ## Quagga

 Quagga is a collection of networking daemons, including `bgpd`, which we will be using for this lab.